securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ### About

-The About page provides more information about Umbrella, its licences and appreciation for the people involved in its development.
+The About page provides more information about Umbrella, its licences, and appreciation for the people involved in its development.

 ### Bookmarks